 Accordingly, a recommendation to roll over plan assets to an IRA rather than keeping assets in a previous employer’s plan or rolling over to a new employer’s plan, should reflect consideration of various factors, the importance of which will depend on the client’s individual needs and circumstances.
 Some of the factors include:

-- Investment Options: An IRA often enables you to select from a broader range of investment options than a plan.
+- An IRA is an alternative to leaving your retirement funds in you employer’s plan.
+An IRA often enables you to select from a broader range of investment options than a plan.
 The importance of this factor will depend in part on how satisfied you are with the options available under the plan under consideration.

 - Services: You may wish to consider the different levels of service available under each option, including the availability of investment advice, financial planning and related services.

 - Fees and Expenses: Both plans and IRAs typically involve (i) investment-related expenses and (ii) plan or account fees.
 Certain employers may pay for some of all of the plan’s administrative expenses, whereas IRA custodians may not charge, or may waive, administrative expenses.
 Investment-related expenses may include sales loads, commissions, the expenses of any mutual funds in which assets are invested and investment advisory fees.